One of the hardest things about pregnancy is trying to get a good night’s sleep.

 None of the positions you usually sleep in are comfortable.

-You’re hot and sweaty, uncomfortable, your hips are aching, and your heartburn gets worse when you lie down.
+You’re hot and sweaty, uncomfortable, your hips ache and your heartburn gets worse when you lie down.

 On the rare occasions you are tired enough to overcome all of these sleep hurdles, the baby starts doing acrobatics and using your bladder as a trampoline.